Ghostery Review 2025: It's Like Ads Were Never There

 Our experience

 Once it's enabled, you can let Ghostery take the wheel.
 You can open up the extension on any page to view what kinds of activities are being observed and blocked.
-The Forbes homepage is typically cluttered with ads but Ghostery blocked 13 activities for us.
+The Forbes homepage is typically cluttered with ads, but Ghostery blocked four trackers.

 Forbes homepage with Ghostery extension open in the foreground

-You can enable or disable ad blocking, anti-tracking, and never-consent directly from the main extension tab.
+You can enable or disable ad blocking, anti-tracking, and the never-consent feature directly from the main extension tab.
 It's also easy to whitelist sites from this tab if you select the pause button at the top.
 You can pause for one hour, one day, or always.

 Ghostery ad blocker counter